pinktaty/Literalura/README.md

 ## Description

-This project is a library management application developed in Java with Spring Framework.
+This project is a library management application developed in Java with the Spring Framework.
-Its purpose is to connect to the Gutendex API to fetch information about books and their authors in JSON format.
-This data is processed using JsonAlias annotations, stored in a PostgreSQL database via Jakarta Persistence API (allowing and using CRUD operations through Spring Data JPA), and presented to the user through a command-line interface.
+Its purpose is to connect to the Gutendex API to fetch information about books and their authors in a JSON format.
+This data is processed using JsonAlias annotations, stored into a PostgreSQL database via Jakarta Persistence API (allowing and using CRUD operations through Spring Data JPA), and presented to the user through a command-line interface.

 ## Structure

 ### Entry Point